 One of the newest advances in the treatment and staging of breast cancer includes the technique of lymphatic mapping for a sentinel node biopsy.
 This minimally invasive procedure identifies the auxiliary lymph nodes most likely to contain metastatic disease from the primary breast tumor.
 The sentinel lymph nodes are then sent for special staining to detect metastatic disease that a pathologist would not detect with routine methods.
 Currently, it is one of the most sensitive tools surgeons have to accurately stage breast cancer.
 In addition, it offers the advantage of sparing the patient the risks and post-operative effects of a complete axillary lymph node dissection if the sentinel lymph node is negative.
 At this time, patients who undergo sentinel node biopsy are being studied under investigational protocols for regional local recurrence and overall prognosis.

-The Surgical Oncologists at Lakeland Regional Cancer Center specialize in lymphatic mapping and sentinel node biopsy where the technique is also being used to stage melanoma and certain gastro-intestinal cancers.
-This is an important advantage for LCRR patients as not all surgeons at other facilities are skilled with these techniques.
+The Surgical Oncologists at Lakeland Regional Health Hollis Cancer Center specialize in lymphatic mapping and sentinel node biopsy where the technique is also being used to stage melanoma and certain gastro-intestinal cancers.
+This is an important advantage for patients as not all surgeons at other facilities are skilled with these techniques.
 We encourage those with newly diagnosed cancer to be aware of their surgical treatment options.
-For additional information, you may find an article in the July 2004 edition of American Breast Cancer Guide helpful.

 Radiation therapy involves the use of carefully focused, high-energy radiation to treat cancer.
 Approximately 50-60 percent of cancer patients are treated with radiation at some point during their disease.
-For this reason, Lakeland Regional Cancer Center provides the latest radiation therapies to aggressively treat cancer, including:
+For this reason, we provide the latest radiation therapies to aggressively treat cancer, including:

 - Intensity Modulated Radiation Therapy (IMRT) which delivers high doses of radiation directly to cancer cells in a very targeted and conformal way.